ALIENS FROM OUTER SPACE, OR ANGELS?

 Such a history seems shocking indeed to our sensibilities.
 Yet, it has had an inestimable influence on modern thinking.
 Certainly it demands investigation, especially in a Biblical light.

 At the outset, von Daniken assumes the correctness of evolution and constructs his ideas around that premise.
-The theory of evolution, although, stands in direct contradiction to Biblical truth as well as scientific laws such as the first and second laws of thermodynamics.
-Thus his premise is untenable from either a Biblical or scientific perspective.
+The theory of evolution, although, stands in direct contradiction to scientific laws such as the first and second laws of thermodynamics.
+Thus his premise is untenable from a scientific perspective.

 Equally important as von Daniken’s underlying presupposition of evolution is his statement that the aliens interbred with the earthlings.
-Repulsive as it may sound, von Daniken records legend upon legend ~m one civilization to another whose records tell of the ‘gods’ interbreeding with humans.
+Von Daniken records legend upon legend ~m one civilization to another whose records tell of the ‘gods’ interbreeding with humans.
 The reasonable question is where did such a universal idea come from?
 It came from actual historic fact!

 Von Daniken is correct in some areas, i.e., that the Earth was indeed visited by beings from outer space.
 Furthermore, these beings did, in fact, arrive on at least two different occasions; and their visitation truly did significantly influence the course of human history, and they did interbreed with humans.
 These beings, however, were angels, not “aliens from outer space”.
 The specific account involving them is recorded in the sixth chapter of Genesis.